vs65497/nwn/README.md

 ### **Original Paper’s Methodology**

-The original paper describes a computational model built in MATLAB to simulate silver-sulfide nanowire atomic switch networks:
+The original paper describes a computational model built in MATLAB to simulate Ag2S-NWNs:

 * Wires are randomly distributed in 2D space with positions and orientations sampled uniformly, and lengths sampled from a gamma distribution.
 * Intersections between wires create junctions where atomic switches form.
 Each switch is modeled as a function of time and local voltage, with conductive bridge growth occurring when the voltage exceeds a threshold.